sandialabs/wiretap/README.md

 The `add client` command can be used to share access to the Wiretap network with others.

 > [!WARNING]
-> All servers must be deployed *before* adding additional clients.
+> All servers must be deployed *before* adding additional Clients.
 Additionally, if a Wiretap Server process exits or dies for any reason it will not remember any added Clients when you restart it.

 Adding a new Client is very similar to the other commands.
 It will generate a `wiretapX.conf` and `wiretap_relayX.conf` for sharing, where X is an incrementing number.
 Make sure that all of the first-hop Servers (any Server directly attached to the original Client) can reach or be reached by the new Client or else the new Client won't have access to that chain of Servers.
 Once you get the endpoint information from whoever will be running the new Client (the IP and port they will listen on), run: